Gen Z Travel in 2026: How UK 18–26s Are Ditching Memes for Scout-Led Holidays

 - Mostly A's — the Viral Voyager.
 You travel for the moment, the hashtag, and the shared experience.
 Traditional package holidays genuinely fit you — book through them, no shame.

 - Mostly B's — the Scouted Soul.
 You're building the trip around the experience, not the bundle.
 Start with JetMeAway for the comparison scan, anchor on a destination that hasn't gone viral yet, and build outwards from there.
-Browse our destinations or our frontier-India series for the kind of trip that won't show up in a Jet2 ad.
+Browse our destinations, our frontier-India series, or go straight for a full sabbatical itinerary via our McLeod Ganj, Spiti or Rishikesh guides — the kind of trip that won't show up in a Jet2 ad.

 The bottom line

 The Jet2 meme isn't going anywhere — it's a cultural artefact, and the package format still earns its place on traditional sun-and-sea holidays.
 But the most interesting thing happening in UK travel in 2026 isn't on TikTok.
-It's the quiet shift among 18–26 year-olds towards trips that look more like a sabbatical than a getaway.
-Slower, more specific, more solo, and built component-by-component rather than booked as a single bundled number.
+It's the quiet shift among 18–26 year-olds towards trips that look more like a sabbatical than a getaway: slower, more specific, more solo, funded in part by tools like the Turing Scheme, budgeted with more discipline than any generation before them, and built component-by-component rather than booked as a single bundled number.

 That's the trip JetMeAway was built for.
 Start with the destination, not the bundle — search flights, hotels and eSIM data on JetMeAway, and build the holiday that actually fits how you want to travel.